 - a.
 Repeat year

 - b.
 Dismiss

-If on probation
+If a student is on probation

 In the event of two shelf exam failures while on probation:

 - a.
 Repeat shelf exams

 - b.
 Repeat clerkships

 - c.
 Repeat entire year

 - d.
 Dismiss

 FOURTH YEAR:

 Failure of one required or elective rotation: